 If personal hygiene and grooming are not being attended to, look for ways to simplify the process.
 Try some of the following tips to make it easier:

-- Keep the patient’s hair in a simple easy to manage style
+- Keep the person’s hair in a simple easy to manage style

 - Use an electric razor to avoid the risk of cuts